The Passion of the Christ (2004)

 Violence is not a new subject for this actor-turned-storyteller, and here he zooms in on a singular theme: how Christ persevered, in love, restraint, and forgiveness, through the unimaginably harsh physical torment of his last twelve hours.

 Having access to the film at last, critics find themselves divided.
-Some applaud the portrayal of Jesus’ final twelve hours while others are throwing rotten tomatoes.
+Some applaud the portrayal of Jesus’ final hours while others are throwing rotten tomatoes.